 Others were delighted because of the soft sound of the cornet, and the easy way to play which gave you the best opportunity to play with virtuosity.
-Very soon it got a steady place in all brass and light amusement orchestras in Paris, and because of its frequent use in the dance orchestras it soon was called :”the soul of the quadrille”.
+Very soon it got a steady place in all wind bands and light amusement orchestras in Paris, and because of its frequent use in the dance orchestras it soon was called :”the soul of the quadrille”.
 Little by little it took the place of the keyed bugle in the wind orchestras and it became the most important soprano instrument among the brass instruments. (see: Patrick Gilmore ROMANTICISM II).

-Fig. 27 “BOURGEOIS PARTY” Lithography by H. Dumier, 1852
+Fig.61 “BOURGEOIS PARTY” Lithography by H. Dumier, 1852

 In spite of its reputation the cornet got its own job in the symphony orchestras.
 After the premiere of the Symphonie Fantastique (Fantastical Symphony) (1830) Berlioz wrote a solo part for the cornet player Jean Baptist Arban (1825-1889) in the 2nd movement: Un Bal (A Ball), and in his Concerto for Viola: Harold in Italy (1834) there is a little solo as well.
 In orchestral works often parts were written for two cornets and two trumpets, like in the Symphony in D-minor by César Franck (1822-1890), the opera Don Carlos by Guiseppe Verdi (1813-1901) and in Peter Tjaikovsky’s (1840-1893) ballet the Swan lake, also with a big solo part for cornet.
 And for playing the sopranino register, the Soprano cornet in Eb became popular in wind bands and brass bands.

-Fig. 28 FLUGELHORN.
 The Flugelhorn in Bb and sopranino Flugelhorn in Eb got immediately their places in the wind orchestras.
 In Germany and Austria bigger instruments with a deeper sound were build, the Alto-, Tenor- and Bass flugelhorn.

-ALTHORN, BARITONE HORN and EUPHONIUM
+10. ALTO HORN, BARITONE HORN and EUPHONIUM

 Very soon the high sax horns were replaced by cornets, they were in a way just the same instruments, but with a different form.
-The other sax horns, from alto till bass, still have their places in the wind orchestras – you find them in their original form in the English orientated Brass Bands.
+The other sax horns, from alto till bass, still have their places in the wind bands – you find them in their original form in the English orientated Brass Bands.
 The Alto and the two Tenor instruments (one with a smaller bore and one with a larger bore) have since been built with different forms and got different names.

 These different names are very confusing.
 Not only because an instrument has different names in different countries.
 Even worse is the fact that the same name can have a different meaning in another language!

-Fig. 30 A LIST OF INSTRUMENTS WITH THEIR NAMES IN DIFFERENT COUNTRIES:
+Fig.65 A LIST OF INSTRUMENTS WITH THEIR NAMES IN DIFFERENT COUNTRIES: